Jacob Zuma: State capture allegations

 Zuma's close and allegedly corrupt relationship with the Gupta family, known ANC donors, became a major source of discontent both within the ANC and among the South African public.
 This relationship received widespread public attention in April 2013 when the media reported that the Guptas had landed an Airbus A330 at Waterkloof Air Force Base without formal authorisation, but was welcomed by a police escort.
 The political influence of the Guptas was one issue that was thought to have motivated a wave of anti-government protests in October 2015, and at Zuma's February 2016 State of the Nation address, the EFF coined the phrase "Zupta", a portmanteau of "Zuma" and "Gupta", when they disrupted the event by repeatedly chanting "Zupta must fall."

 In March 2016, allegations of state capture of the Zuma administration by the Gupta family were revived when two ANC politicians, Mcebisi Jonas and Vytjie Mentor, publicly claimed that the Guptas had offered them cabinet positions.
 The Guptas denied the allegations, as did Zuma who reminded Parliament that only he had the power to appoint ministers.
 Shortly thereafter, the former director-general of the Government Communication and Information System, Themba Maseko, told the Sunday Times that Zuma had asked him to "help" the Guptas and that the Guptas had subsequently asked him to channel government advertising tenders to their newspaper, the New Age.

 In mid-March 2016, Madonsela launched an investigation into state capture, resulting in a report entitled "State of Capture" in November 2017.
 The report found prima facie evidence implicating Zuma and other state officials in various improprieties, including improper relationships with the Gupta family.
 It also recommended that Zuma should appoint a full commission of inquiry into state capture.
 Zuma applied to have Madonsela's report overturned in the high court, which dismissed his application and ordered him to appoint a commission.
 In January 2018, just over a month before he resigned, he established the Zondo Commission.

+In June 2026 Zuma was photographed at a Hindu temple in Haridwar, northern India, alongside Ajay Gupta who is still a wanted fugitive in South Africa.
+Zuma was also accompaniedd by South Africa’s High Commissioner to India, Professor Anil Sooklal who now faces investigation for his part.